ke1thtvv/Pokedex/README.md

 ## Overview

 Pokedex is an AI-powered application that allows users to recognize and analyze Pokemon from images or by selecting them from a list.
 It integrates **machine learning**, **computer vision**, and an interactive **GUI** built with PyQt5.
-The project demonstrates expertise in **deep learning, Python application development, and UI design**, making it an impressive portfolio piece for aspiring software engineers.
+The project demonstrates expertise in **deep learning, Python application development, and UI design**.

 ## Features
 - **AI-Powered Pokemon Recognition**: Uses a trained deep learning model to classify Pokemon from images.